StevePatpatyan/GoodTradingCardBot/README.md

 - available: availability of reward (0 if unavailable, 1 if available)
 - name: name of event that user will type as parameter of useVouchers command
 - CashRewarded: amount of cash voucher gives if reward is cash

+Questions (used for login bonus for now):

+- question: the question in question
+- answer1: one answer choice
+- answer2: another answer choice
+- answer3: another answer choice
+- answer4: another answer choice
+- correct: the actual correct answer to the question